MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitCore/Need.md

 ---
-title: Need - Common Data Model | Microsoft Docs
+title: Need in nonProfitCore - Common Data Model | Microsoft Docs
 description: A need that is discovered during the case.
 May or may not be resolved during the process of work.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Need
+# Need in nonProfitCore

 A need that is discovered during the case.
 May or may not be resolved during the process of work.